-Requesting permission for noise pollution during construction and demolition
+Requesting permission for noise pollution for construction and demolition

 Are you going to build or demolish?
-Then you have to comply with the rules about noise.
+Then you must comply with the rules about noise.
 Is that not possible?
 Then ask the municipality for permission.

 Approach

 Contact the municipality to discuss your plans.
-Do this well before you ask the municipality for a custom regulation.
-This increases the chance that you will receive permission.
+Do this well before you ask the municipality for a custom permit.
+That way you are more likely to get permission.

-This is how you apply for the customised regulation for noise pollution:
+This is how you apply for the custom noise ordinance:

 • Go to the Environment Counter.

-• Check the Rules on the Map whether you need a custom prescription.
+• Check Rules on the Map to see if you need a custom rule.

-• You can immediately request a custom prescription.
+• You can request a custom rule immediately.

 • Log in.